ArpitPrd/PathPlanning/Notes.md

 - We can improve only one segment of the above stages, mostly possible with 'algorithms'
 - We will also keep coverage area + coverage time as opt functions

-## Work on Paper CCPP

-- the goal of the paper is to be able to model relay of information
-    - first formulation: maintain area coverage to the base station while maintaining connectivity
-    - second formulation: minimize the number of movements required to achieve the given coverage, again, while maintaining the connectivity

-- A glue that binds you, another that repels you to seek more area
-- mobility strategy required
-- energy constraints, time constraints, communicagtion constraintes
-- introducing three way angles that split the space

-- paper on drone battery modelling: [Energy efficient solar power model](http://dx.doi.org/10.1016/j.adhoc.2021.102517)
-- paper on wihtout exceeding max flight time: [Total Coverage with connectivity constraints ](http://dx.doi.org/10.1504/IJSNET.2020.109714), can help in modelling the battery
-- can introduce buffering of data

-- constraints:
-    - Position constraint: self existence
-    - collision avoidance: no two drones in same grid
-    - sink connectivity
-    - nodes connectivity (p imp)
-    - movement constraints
-    -

 ## Some imp points for later: